-If you have a VA service-connected disability rating of 10% or higher, you are eligible to receive a monthly compensation check from the VA.
-The monthly compensation payments vary by your disability rating—and if your rating is 30% or higher—the rates are increased, depending number of dependents you have filed on your claim.
+If you have a Department of Veterans Affairs service-connected disability rating of 10% or higher, you are eligible to receive a monthly compensation check from the VA.
+The monthly compensation payments vary by your disability rating—and if your rating is 30% or higher, the rates increase, depending on the number of dependents you have filed on your claim.

-You can be eligible to receive VA disability compensation even if you didn’t retire from the military.
-But if you are retired from the military and are also eligible for VA disability compensation, determining how much you get paid, and from where, can seem complicated.
-You see, until 2004, it was against the law to receive military retirement pay and VA disability compensation at the same time.
-Retirees had to choose which pay they wanted to receive, and if they chose to receive their VA disability compensation, those funds were “offset,” or deducted, from their military retirement pay.
+You may be eligible to receive VA disability compensation even if you didn’t retire from the military.
+If you are retired from the military and are also eligible for VA disability compensation, determining how much you get paid — and from where — can seem complicated.
+Until 2004, it was against the law to receive full military retirement pay and VA disability compensation at the same time.
+Retirees had to choose which pay they wanted to receive, and if they chose to receive their VA disability compensation, those funds were deducted from their military retirement pay.

 There have been two major changes to this law in the past decade, and some veterans may be eligible to receive their full military retirement pay along with their VA disability compensation.
 These laws are:

-- Concurrent Retirement Disability Pay (CRDP) (2004), which applies to military retirees who have a combined VA disability rating of 50% or greater, and
+- Concurrent retirement disability pay (CRDP) (2004) applies to military retirees who have a combined VA disability rating of 50% or greater.

-- Combat Related Special Compensation (CRSC) (2008), which applies to military retirees who have a service-connected disability rating of at least 10% that stems from a combat-related incident.
+- Combat-related special compensation (CRSC) (2008) applies to military retirees who have a service-connected disability rating of at least 10% that stems from a combat-related incident.

-It is possible to be eligible for both of these programs, however, you can only receive the additional monetary compensation from one of them.
+It is possible to be eligible for both of these programs, but you can only receive the additional monetary compensation from one of them.
 Veterans who qualify for both plans will be given the choice of which they wish to receive when they apply for their benefits.
-But you can also change your election if your situation changes.
-CRDP sends out open season letters annually each December; veterans must select their choice by the end of January.
+You can also change your election if your situation changes.
+Concurrent retirement disability pay (CRDP) sends out open season letters annually each December; veterans must select their choice by the end of January.

-Let’s examine your options if you are eligible for military retirement pay and VA disability compensation: There are a lot of rumors, myths, and misconceptions about how VA disability compensation affects military retirement pay.
-So let’s take a look at some of those rumors and misconceptions and break them down so you have a clear understanding of how these forms of compensation work together.
+Let’s examine your options if you are eligible for military retirement pay and VA disability compensation.
+There are several misconceptions about how VA disability compensation affects military retirement pay.
+So let’s take a look at some of those rumors and break them down so you have a clear understanding of how these forms of compensation work together.

 Comparing VA Disability Compensation and Military Retirement Pay

-Taxable vs. Non-Taxable Income: Military retirement pay is taxable by the federal level, and is taxed by most states (some states do not have an income tax or do not tax military retirement pay).
-VA disability compensation, however, is considered non-taxable income by the federal government (I am not aware of any states that tax VA disability compensation).
-This has a big advantage: dollar for dollar, VA disability compensation gives veterans more spending power than military retirement pay because VA compensation is never taxed.
+Taxable versus non-taxable income: Military retirement pay is taxable at the federal level and is taxed by most states (some states do not have an income tax or do not tax military retirement pay).
+VA disability compensation is considered non-taxable income by the federal government (I am not aware of any states that tax VA disability compensation).
+This has a big advantage: Dollar for dollar, VA disability compensation gives veterans more spending power than military retirement pay because VA compensation is never taxed.

-To best answer this question, we need to examine your disability rating.
-If you have a combined disability rating of 50% or greater, you should be eligible to receive Concurrent Retirement Disability Pay (CRDP).
+Concurrent retirement and disability pay (CRDP) allows retired military members to receive both retirement pay and VA compensation.
+However, to best answer this question, we need to examine your disability rating.
+If you have a combined disability rating of 50% or greater, you should be eligible to receive CRDP.
 If you receive CRDP, you will receive your full military retirement pay along with your full VA disability compensation.
 There will be no reduction to your military retirement pay.

 If you have a combined VA service-connected disability rating of 40% or lower, then you are not eligible for CRDP.
-However, if you have a service-connected disability that is considered a combat-related disability, then you may be eligible for Combat Related Special Compensation (CRSC).
-CRSC also replaces the VA disability offset, and will increase your total compensation, even if you don’t have a combined rating of at least 50%.
-We will explain CRSC in more detail later in the article, and link to a full length article that gives even more detail.
+However, if you have a service-connected disability that is considered a combat-related disability, then you may be eligible for combat-related special compensation (CRSC).
+CRSC also replaces the VA disability offset and will increase your total compensation, even if you don’t have a combined rating of at least 50%.

 If your combined disability rating is 40% or lower and you do not have a combat-related disability, then your military retirement pay will be offset, or deducted, by the amount of VA service-connected disability compensation you receive.